fechanique/cordova-plugin-fcm/README.md

 });
 ```

-!
-Once a channel is created, it stays unchangeable until the user uninstalls the app. !
+:warning: Once a channel is created, it stays unchangeable until the user uninstalls the app.

 To have a notification to use the channel, you have to add to the push notification payload the key `android_channel_id` with the id given to `createNotificationChannelAndroid` (https://firebase.google.com/docs/cloud-messaging/http-server-ref#notification-payload-support)